Exploitation of women in mass media: Pornography

 Partner's use of pornography can also be negatively linked to women's well-being.
 Qualitative studies of women whose male partners heavily use pornography have revealed that these women reported lower relational and psychological well-being.
 The women perceived that their partner's pornography use was connected to their inability to be intimately and authentically open and vulnerable within their relationships.
 Women from this qualitative research also reported a personal struggle regarding the implications of their male partners pornography use for their own self-worth and value.
 These women were feeling less attractive and desirable after becoming aware of their male partner's pornography use.
 Similarly, women view their partners in a new way.
 The general conclusion that women feel is that their partner is not who they originally thought he/she was.
 The mate is seen as a sexually questionable and degraded being since the partner seeks sexual fulfilment through the objectification and sometimes degradation of women.

 On the Internet, there is a widespread practice of female exploitation.
 This ranges from: trafficking, prostitution, mail-order-bride trade, pornography, rape, and sexual harassment.
-This type of sexual exploitation thrives on the stereotypes that women are weak and mainly preys on young children or women that are poverty-stricken, refugees, or women that are migrating.

-Pornography is predominately revolved around what men want sexually.
-This is why there are countless videos online of acts of women being raped, sexually harassed, and prostituted.
-In pornography, women tend to want to be violated and possessed, and men want to violate and possess these women.
+In pornography, women often act as though they want to be violated and possessed, and men as though they want to violate and possess these women.
 This represents the inequality of the gender hierarchy, where females are seen as sub-human in comparison to men.
+Pornographic materials are predominately focused around men's sexual desires.